How do I know if I need an artificial knee joint?

 A comprehensive guide for patients searching for the right time for a knee replacement (knee TEP)

-Knee pain is not uncommon in orthopedics - millions of people in Germany suffer from it regularly.
-Some feel a slight pull when climbing stairs, others a dull pressure in the knee after sitting for a long time, and others experience a stabbing pain when under load.
-But when do these complaints indicate serious joint damage?
-And when is the time to consider an artificial knee joint ?
+Knee pain are in the orthopäedics not uncommon – millions of people in Germany suffer reguläßig from it.
+Some spüen a slight pulling when climbing stairs, others a dull pressure in the knee after längerem sitting, again others experience a stabbing pain under load.
+But when are these complaints an indication of a serious joint damage?
+And when is the time come, über a artificial knee joint to think about?

-Many patients put off this question for years.
-They try various pain medications, physical therapy, bandages, injections, or alternative treatments - often with only short-term effects.
-But eventually, the question arises: "Do I need a knee replacement?"
-Or even a total knee replacement (TKR), which completely replaces the knee joint?
+Many patients postpone this question for years.
+They try various painkillers, physiotherapy, bandages, injections or alternative treatments – often with only short‑term effects.
+But eventually the question arises: „Do I need a knee prosthesis?“ Or even a Knee‑TEP, which fully replaces the knee joint?

 At the same time, many myths about knee replacement circulate: Some believe they are 'too young' for it.
 Others fear long recovery times or poor durability of the implants.
 Concerns about surgery also play a significant role.
 However, modern knee implants enable excellent results, rapid rehabilitation, and a significant improvement in quality of life.